medmaha/portfolio/README.md

 ## Contact

-You can reach me via email at [insert email here].
+You can reach me via email at [toure925@outlook.com].
 I am open to new opportunities and would love to hear from you.
 Thank you for your time and consideration.